Azure-Samples/sk-advanced-orchestration/README.md

 ### Running Locally

+> [!TIP]
+> If you deployed the application to Azure, you can run it locally using the same Azure resources.
+> Simply copy the `.env` file from the `.azure/<env name>` folder to the root of the repo.

 1. `cp .env.example .env`
 2. Update `.env` with your Azure OpenAI resource endpoint.
 3. Ensure Docker is running.